Bryan Solar ’08

-I started in strategy consulting, then started a non-profit to apply the strategy consulting model to help turn around businesses in low income areas.
-I then when to Business School @ Stanford.
-Started a company which I ran until it was purchased by Google.
+I started in strategy consulting, then started a nonprofit to apply the strategy-consulting model to help turn around businesses in low-income areas.
+I then when to business school at Stanford.
+Next, I started a company, which I ran until it was purchased by Google.

-How did being a Global Studies major give you advantages for after you graduated?
+How did being a global studies major give you advantages after you graduated?

 Primarily the heavy reliance on needing to research other countries/cultures (which I then applied to understanding different cultures/behaviors within the United States).
 Customer research and understanding are key to building good products.